Your Voice Matters

 Our Perth Trees (OPT) has planted many trees in various Perth parks and Town properties including three saplings planted in our Perthmore Park.
 One sapling can be seen to the right of the picnic shelter while another can be seen further back.
 Do you want more?
 Perhaps more trees could be planted on public land running along Perthmore Street down to County Road 10?

-If you agree, then please contact our Association or OPT directly on their website, https://www.ourperthtrees.com/
+If you agree, then please contact our Association or OPT directly on their website, by clicking on the button below

 By the way, OPT periodically conducts seedling sales to raise money and to expand the planting of trees on private property.
 Please check out the OPT website for details as we can always do with more trees!